 So, after missing our train in China (more about that fail further down the list) we returned to our hostel and began to investigate alternative routes into Russia.
 It was with crazy luck, the flight between Harbin (China) and Irkutsk (Siberia) left the next morning.
 This flight on a rather tiny plane, only flies once a week and we were so fortunate to snag what seemed to be the last two seats.

 2.)
 Actually Enjoying Winter Sports

 Barrelling through the snow on a dogsled in Lake Baikal was my kind of winter sport.
 I say, legs stuck out in front of me, bouncing and giggling.
-It was mildly adrenaline fuelling, involved almost zero effort from me, and they lent us huge boots and beautifully padded jumpsuits.
+It was mildly adrenaline fuelled, involved almost zero effort from me, and they lent us huge boots and beautifully padded jumpsuits.
 The best thing was to finally be interacting with the landscape that had been on the other side of the train window.
 Read all about it here.

 3.)
 Ice, Ice Baby

 Harbin Ice and snow festival, in northeast China, was a complete marvel.
 I had seen pictures of its giant ice structures, I had read that they were life-sized, but I’m not sure I truly believed it until I saw the entrance gate looming above us.
-As the sunset, the lights inside the immense glass structures were turned on and the immensely gaudy colours shone across the site.
+As the sunset, the lights inside the immense glass-like structures were turned on and the incredibly gaudy colours shone across the site.